-VDH is applying for a DWSRF capitalization grant in the amount of \$14,654,000.
-EPA notified VDH that this is the amount that Virginia is eligible to receive under the DWSRF FY2015 appropriation.
+VDH is applying for a DWSRF capitalization grant in the amount of \$14,600,000.
+VDH is anticipating that this is the approximate amount that Virginia is eligible to receive under the DWSRF FY2016 appropriation.
+The final funding amount will be determined by Federal Appropriation.